andrewcccc/andrewcccc.github.io/projects.md

 **Background:**

 - Asthma and chronic obstructive pulmonary disease (COPD) are highly prevalent chronic respiratory diseases worldwide and in Canada.
+Asthma is a common and chronic inflammatory disorder of the airways.This inflammation causes recurrent episodes of coughing, wheezing, breathlessness, and chest tightness.
+COPD is a heterogeneous lung condition characterized by chronic respiratory symptoms (dyspnea, cough, sputum production and/or exacerbations) due to abnormalities of the airways (bronchitis, bronchiolitis) and/or alveoli (emphysema) that cause persistent, often progressive, airflow obstruction.

-Despite the availability of telemonitoring methods, adequate symptom control in asthma and COPD remains a challenge due to the unpredictable nature of exacerbations and nighttime awakenings, which can lead to increased hospitalizations, healthcare costs and mortality.
+- Despite the availability of telemonitoring methods, adequate symptom control in asthma and COPD remains a challenge due to the unpredictable nature of exacerbations and nighttime awakenings, which can lead to increased hospitalizations, healthcare costs and mortality.

-- Mobile health (mHealth) apps are software and digital platforms that operate on a smartphone or tablet and can be used to process and view the digital signals obtained from wearable devices
-- Wearable devices and mHealth app technology can help control asthma and COPD symptoms through continuous real-time monitoring of lifestyle and weather conditions and early detection of exacerbations.
+- Wearable devices and mobile health (mHealth) technology can help control asthma and COPD symptoms through continuous real-time monitoring of lifestyle and weather conditions and early detection of exacerbations.
 Many wearable devices use audio sensing technology to detect audible symptoms (e.g., cough, wheeze etc.) associated with asthma and COPD and smartphones to collect/analyze the audio data.

 - However, with wearables that use acoustic microphones, their audio signals carry identifiable speech information and personal privacy becomes a significant concern.
 In addition, computing capacity on a smartphone alone has shown to be maxed out rapidly with the detection of one single symptom due to the complexity of audio signals.
 - To address the privacy concern, Dr. Li-Jessen’s team has developed a wearable device, namely AIrway, based on the neck surface accelerometer (NSA) technology, to monitor upper airway symptoms.
 The NSA is a miniaturized sensor placed on the neck surface to detect and transfer the mechanical skin vibrations (transmitted from the vocal folds and vocal tract) to electrical signals.
 Therefore, instead of collecting microphone-acoustic signals, the NSA captures negligible vocal tract resonance information, which preserves a person’s speech privacy.
 Furthermore, AIrway’s machine learning algorithms will be allocated in both the wearable device (for symptom event classification) and the smartphone (for exacerbation prediction) to leverage the computing resources.
--
 <table>
   <tr>
     <td><img width="600" img src="https://github.com/user-attachments/assets/81f24b49-3750-4e71-97d9-1eec1e547dd2" alt="Project Overview"></td>